PyCQA/docformatter/README.rst

                             in a mess
       --range line line     apply docformatter to docstrings between these lines;
                             line numbers are indexed at 1
-      --version             show program's version number and exit
+      --exit                exit with status code 4 when file is modified --version             show program's version number and exit